 Pain and suffering damages and other economics damages may also be sought in a wrongful death lawsuit brought against the at-fault driver by the deceased person’s estate.

-In order to make sure you and your Detroit car accident lawyer are doing everything possible when someone dies in a Detroit car accident to protect the legal rights of his or her family and dependents, you need to know about the following:
+In order to make sure you and your Michigan wrongful death lawyer are doing everything possible when someone dies in a Detroit car accident to protect the legal rights of his or her family and dependents, you need to know about the following:

 - What are survivor’s loss benefits and what do they cover?